-Travel’s much cheaper these days and now we know the ancient cities, fascinating islands, intriguing regions and stunning mountains almost as well as the beautiful beaches.
+Travel’s much cheaper these days and now we know Spain’s ancient cities, fascinating islands, intriguing regions and stunning mountains almost as well as the beautiful beaches.

-So have we done Spain?
-Not a bit of it – even Benidorm, the original attraction, has wild and magical Sierra Helada waiting to be discovered less than an hour from its crowded summer resorts.
+So have we ‘done’ Spain?
+Not a bit of it – even Benidorm, the original attraction, has wild and magical Sierra Helada national park waiting to be discovered, less than an hour from the well-known resort’s crowded summer resorts.

-There are direct flights all year round from most UK airports to mainland Spain, the Canary Islands and the Balearics.
+There are direct flights year-round from most UK airports to mainland Spain, the Canary Islands and the Balearics.

-Barcelona is the only entire city in world to ever have received a RIBA Gold Medal for architectural excellence – the award’s normally given to an individual architect or single building.
+Barcelona is the only city in the world ever to have received a RIBA Gold Medal for architectural excellence – the award is normally given to an individual architect or single building.

-Spain has 45 UNESCO World Heritage sites – third greatest number worldwide.
+Spain has 45 UNESCO World Heritage sites, the third-greatest number worldwide.

-The Spanish coastline is over 7000km with ten costa including Costa Brava, Costa Blanca, Costa de la Luz and Costa del Sol.
+The Spanish coastline consists of over 7,000km, with 10 costas, including Costa Brava, Costa Blanca, Costa de la Luz and Costa del Sol.

-During summer, Andalusia alone has over 100 Feria and the Basque country has even more, including San Fermin in Pamplona and the final Feria of the season, Bilbao’s Aste Nagusia.
-Feria are only matched by weird and wonderful festivals like La Tomatina (tomato throwing), El Colacho (jumping over babies) and, oddest of all, Santa Maria de Ribarteme (the festival of near death experiences).
+During summer, Andalusia alone has more than 100 feria – feasts or festival days – and the Basque country has even more, including San Fermin in Pamplona (including the famous ‘running of the bulls’) and Bilbao’s Aste Nagusia, held in the final week of August.
+Feria are only matched by weird-and-wonderful festivals like La Tomatina (tomato-throwing), held in the Valencian town of Buñol, El Colacho (jumping over babies), in Castrillo de Murcia, and, oddest of all, Santa Marta de Ribarteme (the festival of near-death experiences), in Las Nieves, Galicia.